Users of Amazon Web Services are likely familiar with some AWS cost optimization best practices, but probably not all of them.

 The 10 AWS cost optimization best practices

-Rightsizing EC2 Instances: The purpose of rightsizing is to match instance sizes to their workloads.
+The purpose of rightsizing is to match instance sizes to their workloads.
 Unfortunately, it doesn’t quite work like that because of how instances double in capacity for each increase in size.
 Capacity changes with size, so if the size goes up by one notch, capacity is doubled.
 Or if the size goes down by one, capacity is halved.
 Therefore, rightsizing is only a worthwhile best practice if there are instances whose peak utilization does not exceed ~45%.
-It’s still worth analyzing utilization metrics to find opportunities to move workloads to different families (other than “General Purpose”) that better suit their needs.
+Analyzing utilization metrics can identify workload opportunities for migration to more suitable instance families beyond “General Purpose.”

-Scheduling on/off times: It’s worth scheduling on/off times for non-production instances such as those used for developing, staging, testing, and QA, as it saves around 65% of the time of running these instances on applying an “on” schedule of 8.00 a.m. to 8.00 p.m.
+Scheduling on/off times for non-production instances, like those used for development, staging, testing, and QA, can save up to 65% of runtime by implementing an “on” schedule from 8:00 a.m. to 8:00 p.m.
 Monday to Friday.
 However, it’s possible to save a lot more—primarily if development teams work in irregular patterns or at irregular hours.
-More aggressive schedules can be applied by analyzing utilization metrics to determine when the instances are most frequently used or applying an always-stopped schedule that can be interrupted when access to the instances is required.
-It’s worth pointing out that while instances are scheduled to be off, one is still being charged for EBS volumes and other components attached to them.
+Utilize utilization metrics to apply aggressive schedules, or implement an always-stopped schedule that can be overridden when instances are needed.
+Even when instances are scheduled to be off, it’s important to note that charges may still apply for attached components like EBS volumes.

-Delete unattached EBS volumes: An EBS volume is attached to the instance that acts as its local block storage when an EC2 instance is launched.
+When launching an EC2 instance, it’s equipped with an attached EBS volume, serving as its local block storage.
 On terminating the instance, the EBS volume will only be deleted if the “delete on termination” box was checked when launching the instance.
 Otherwise, the EBS volume will still exist and contribute toward the monthly AWS bill.
-Depending on how long the business has been operating in the cloud and the number of instances launched without the delete box being checked, there could be thousands of unattached EBS volumes in the AWS Cloud.
+Depending on the business’s cloud tenure and instances launched without the “delete” box checked, the AWS Cloud might harbor thousands of unattached EBS volumes.
 It’s certainly one of the AWS cost optimization best practices, even if the business is relatively new to the AWS Cloud.

 The six tiers of storage are: S3 Standard S3 Intelligent Tiering S3 Infrequent Access S3 Infrequent Access (Single Zone) S3 Glacier S3 Deep Archive Glacier